Enservco (NYSEAMERICAN:ENSV) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note issued to investors on Tuesday.
-The firm issued a sell rating on the oil and gas producer’s stock.
+StockNews.com started coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note issued to investors on Monday.
+The brokerage issued a sell rating on the oil and gas producer’s stock.

 Enservco Stock Performance

-Enservco (NYSEAMERICAN:ENSV – Get Free Report) last released its quarterly earnings data on Monday, August 14th.
-The oil and gas producer reported ($0.14) EPS for the quarter.
-The firm had revenue of $3.73 million during the quarter.
-Enservco had a negative return on equity of 321.89% and a negative net margin of 37.47%.
+Enservco (NYSEAMERICAN:ENSV – Get Free Report) last posted its earnings results on Monday, August 14th.
+The oil and gas producer reported ($0.14) earnings per share (EPS) for the quarter.
+Enservco had a negative net margin of 37.47% and a negative return on equity of 321.89%.
+The business had revenue of $3.73 million during the quarter.

 Enservco Corporation, through its subsidiaries, provides well enhancement and fluid management services to the onshore oil and natural gas industry.
 It offers hot oiling and acidizing, frac water heating, pressure testing, acidizing, and water hauling services, as well as well site construction services.